Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Introduction

 and a coupling constant $\lambda\in\R$.
 In this case $\lambda>0$ is called a focusing and $\lambda<0$ is called a defocusing nonlinearity.
 Thus for the dispersion managed NLS \eqref{eq:main}, $\dav>0$ corresponds to the focusing, and $\dav<0$ to the defocusing, case of the usual local NLS, at least when $h$ is nonnegative, where the nonlinearity is given by $P(u)= h(|u|)u$. \end{remark}

 This paper is organized as follows.
 In Section \ref{sec:Nonlinear estimates} we gather the necessary nonlinear bounds.
 Due to the nonlocality of the nonlinearity, these are quite different from what is usually used in the study of NLS.
 Local existence is done in Section \ref{sec: local existence for DMNLS}.
 Since our assumptions on the nonlinearity are rather weak, the existence proof does not immediately yield continuous dependence on the initial data, at least when $\dav\neq 0$.
 This local well--posedness is done in Section \ref{sec: local well--posedness}.
-Global existence and well--posedness are based on mass and energy conservation.
-Due to our rather weak differentiability assumptions on the nonlinearity, the usual approach to prove conservation of energy and mass is not applicable in our case, see the discussion in the beginning of Section \ref{sec: energy conservation}, we avoid the usual approximation arguments by directly showing differentiability of the mass and energy, even for low regularity solutions, by using a twisting trick.
+Global existence is based on mass and energy conservation.
+Due to our rather weak differentiability assumptions on the nonlinearity, the usual approach to prove conservation of energy and mass is not applicable in our case, see the discussion in the beginning of Section \ref{sec: energy conservation}.
+We use a twisting trick to avoid the usual approximation arguments.
+Our argument directly proves differentiability of the mass and energy and allows for low regularity solutions.
 The proof of global existence is finished in Section \ref{sec: global existence} and in Section \ref{sec:Stability result} we give the proof of orbital stability of the set of ground states for non--negative average dispersion.